 Lockheed Martin has qualified its first complex 3D-printed piece of hardware for spaceflight.
-The hardware, an omnidirectional antenna for communication relay, has been integrated onto a GPS III satellite.
+The hardware, an omnidirectional antenna for communication relay, has been integrated onto an a GPS III satellite.

 An omni antenna is a teardrop-shaped piece of hardware that enables a satellite to communicate with ground systems on Earth.
 The antenna is part of a spacecraft’s telemetry, tracking and command subsystem, which transmits and receives signals.